 This is how we looked visually before in the About section

-This is how the Featured section looks now – much bigger and bolder
+This is how the new Linkedin Featured Section looks now – much bigger and bolder

 But here is the Activities section